kimjoar/writings/backbone-mixins.md

-create a component which they extend from, e.g. a `PaginationCollection`, but we didn't like this solution as we only wanted to share some code between objects, not add another layer to our architecture.
-Additionally, we wanted the code we added to be fully contained so we didn't need to do a lot of setup after including it.
-We solved it using mixins.
+create a component which they extend from, e.g. a `PaginationCollection`, but we didn't like this solution as we only wanted to share some code between objects, not add another layer to our architecture (and, even worse, potentially even more layers if we wanted to include several shared components).
+Basically we wanted a more decoupled solution, so we solved it by using mixins.

 So — what's a mixin?
 --------------------